-I received my PhD at University College London in Science and Technology Studies.
-My first degree is in Human Sciences, also from UCL, and I have a MSc in Science and Technology Policy from the Science Policy Research Unit (SPRU) at the University of Sussex.
-I have held teaching posts at UCL, the University of Sheffield and Birkbeck University of London.
+Richard received his PhD in Science and Technology Studies, based in the interdisciplinary Institute of Human Genetics and Health at University College London.
+His first degree is in Human Sciences, also from UCL, and he has a MSc in Science and Technology Policy from the Science Policy Research Unit (SPRU) at the University of Sussex.
+He has held teaching posts at UCL, the University of Sheffield and Birkbeck University of London.

-Gregory, S., Wells, K., Borthwick, A., Saunders, S., Ritchie C. and Milne R. (in press) “Research participants as collaborators: Background, Experience and Policies from the PREVENT Dementia and EPAD Programmes Dementia
+Gregory, S., Wells, K., Borthwick, A., Saunders, S., Ritchie C. and Milne R. (2019) “Research participants as collaborators: Background, Experience and Policies from the PREVENT Dementia and EPAD Programmes Dementia

 Milne R., Diaz, A., Bunnik, E., Badger, S., Fauria, K. and Wells, K. (2018) “At, with and beyond risk: expectations of living with the possibility of future dementia” Sociology of Health and Illness